 There's no need to spend money buying a chimney starter when you can learn how to DIY your own.
 There are many different ways to make a chimney starter that will make your grilling experience even better.

 What Is a Chimney Starter?

 What is the purpose of a chimney starter?

 A charcoal chimney is a great tool for starting up a charcoal grill with ease.
 It's a handy device that you can DIY yourself with a few tools and some basic DIY tricks.

 A chimney coal starter or a charcoal chimney is a metallic, cylindrical device used for lighting lump charcoal or charcoal briquettes.
-The lighted charcoal then can be used for cooking purposes.
+The lighted charcoal can then be used for cooking purposes.